 Welland FloatFest

-- Cheer the participants of the many international water sporting events taking place at Welland International Flatwater Centre.
+- Cheer the participants of the many international water sports events taking place at Welland International Flatwater Centre.

 - Go on a historical walking tour of Welland!